Brimmer and May, Chestnut Hill, MA

 Accredited by NEASC

 The role of the Database Coordinator is an integral part of the school since this role touches every aspect of the business systems throughout the school.
 Providing accurate and timely information is vital to this position.
 Reports directly to the Head of Upper School but supports many administrators and departments.
-It is important that this person be able to support the Academic and College Guidance offices in the Hastings Center and the Development and Admissions offices.
-While in the Hastings Center this role acts as a backup to the front desk receptionist.
+It is important that this person be able to support the Academic and College Guidance offices in the Hastings Center and the Development offices.

 - Create new forms as needed